 News and Events

-- The second session of the Willamette University Math Circle begins on Tuesday, September 25, 2012.
-The Math Circle is led by Associate Professors Peter Otto and Mark Janeba with mathematics majors Marla Williams and Katie Tucker as student assistants.
+- The Willamette University Math Circle runs from September 24 through November 12, 2013.
+The Math Circle is led by Associate Professors Peter Otto and Mark Janeba with mathematics majors as student assistants.

 - Mathematics professors Inga Johnson and Erin McNicholas, along with faculty members in Biology, Computer Science, Chemistry and Physics, received a 2012-2013 Hewlett Grant Award for their proposal titled STEM Colloquium Series: Promoting Interdisciplinary Communication & Collaboration.